-Geylang road has been long reputed for its plethora of yummy food choices amongst Singaporeans.
-From frog porridge to zhi char restaurants that we’re all so familiar with, drawing late night owls with its popular supper spots littered along the ‘Lorongs’.
+Geylang Road has a reputation for its plethora of yummy food choices amongst Singaporeans.
+From frog porridge to zi char restaurants that we’re all so familiar with, this food haven draws night owls with its popular supper spots littered along the ‘Lorongs’.

 One wrong turn and you could end up at a sleazy alley, but have no fear, this is why we’re here.

-The food guide compiled here counts down the best makan spots that epitomizes the reasons for Geylang being a famed foodie haven.
+The food guide compiled here counts down the 10 best makan spots that epitomise the reasons for Geylang being a famed foodie haven.

 Over the years, frog dishes and Geylang have almost become synonymous.
-G7 Sin Ma has been at the forefront of this trend and has been attracting countless customers from the Singapore and beyond.
+G7 Sin Ma Live Seafood, together with G7 Frog Porridge has been at the forefront of this trend and has been attracting countless customers from Singapore and beyond.

 It is easy to see what there is to love about the frog dishes.
-This firm meat resembles the chicken slightly, but is more sought after by many for its unique texture.
-G7 Sin Ma serves up some really smooth porridge that goes ever so well with its many varieties of frog dishes.
+This firm meat resembles the chicken slightly but is sought after by many for its unique texture.
+G7 Sin Ma serves up some really smooth porridge that goes ever-so-well with its many varieties of frog dishes.